 A distinct benign form of transient global amnesia can follow excessive alcohol ingestion, moderately large sedative doses of barbiturates, use of several illicit drugs, or sometimes relatively small doses of benzodiazepines (especially midazolam and triazolam).

 Events that can trigger transient global amnesia include

 Emotional or psychologic stress

 The classic presentation in transient global amnesia is

-Episodes usually last for 1 to 8 h but may last from 30 min to 24 h (rarely).
+Episodes usually last for 1 to 8 hours but may last from 30 minutes to 24 hours (rarely).
 Patients are often disoriented to time and place but usually not to personal identity.
-Many patients are anxious or agitated and may repeatedly ask questions about transpiring events.
+Many patients are anxious or agitated and may repeatedly ask questions about transpiring events (eg, "Where are we?" or “What happened?").
 Language function, attention, visual-spatial skills, and social skills are retained.
 Impairments gradually resolve as the episode subsides.

 The benign transient amnesia after substance ingestion is distinct because it